OXID-eSales/paypal/README.md

 * Partial payment is possible.
 * The admin panel provides an overview of the PayPal payments per order.

 ### Setup

-For installation instructions please see /documentation/UserManual_en.pdf in this package.
+System requirements and installation instructions are described in the module documentation: https://docs.oxid-esales.com/modules/paypal/en/5.2/installation.html.

 ### Module installation via composer